Who is it for?

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: email@example.com.

-Students are eligible to apply for a one-year paid work placement which takes place during the third year of a four-year sandwich degree course.
-Students enjoy a wide range of opportunities in business areas such as finance, marketing and human resource management.
+BSc Business Management students enjoy a wide range of professional placement opportunities in business areas such as finance, marketing and human resource management.

 - Goldman Sachs